This is one of those recipes that I’m particularly excited about for so many reasons.

 Ingredients for 2:

-200g of tenderstem or sprouting broccoli
+200g of sprouting broccoli (the long-stem kind)

-rapeseed oil
+good quality, ideally organic rapeseed oil

 sea salt and freshly ground black pepper